10 Best Albums To Turn People On To Southern Rock

 # 2 – Eat A Peach – The Allman Brothers Band

 The Allman Brothers Band’s Eat a Peach was released on February 12, 1972, just six months after Duane Allman was killed in a motorcycle accident in October of 1971.
-For those who don’t know, Eat a Peach is an album filled with brand new studio recordings and live recordings captured at the Fillmore East.
-While the At Fillmore East double album is often seen as a much superior record and one of the greatest live albums of all time, for this list, we thought Eat a Peach would be more appropriate because of the new recordings that had an even more Southern flair to them.
+For those who don’t know, Eat a Peach is an album featuring brand-new studio recordings and live recordings captured at the Fillmore East.
+While the At Fillmore East double album is often regarded as a superior record and one of the greatest live albums of all time, for this list, we thought Eat a Peach would be more fitting due to the new recordings that featured an even more Southern flair.

-Tracks like “Ain’t Wastin’ Time No More,” “Blue Sky,” and “Melissa,” in addition to the outstanding 20-minute version of “Mountain Jam,” showcase this Southern essence.
-Duane Allman’s presence is felt all over this record on all the live tracks.
+Tracks like “Ain’t Wastin’ Time No More,” “Blue Sky,” and “Melissa,” as well as the outstanding 20-minute version of “Mountain Jam,” showcase this Southern essence.
+Duane Allman’s presence is felt throughout this record, particularly on the live tracks.
 Of course, he’s not on the new recordings, but his spirit is alive in this record.
 From the title to the cover design, the feel of the album jacket, the brilliant playing, and the wonderful songs—all just scream Southern rock.

 # 1 – One More From The Road – Lynyrd Skynyrd